VET-UI-Testing/minicap/README.md

 * Decent and usable but non-zero latency.
 Depending on encoding performance and USB transfer speed it may be one to a few frames behind the physical screen.
 * On Android 4.2+, frames are only sent when something changes on the screen.
 On older versions frames are sent as a constant stream, whether there are changes or not.
 * Easy socket interface.

-## Prebuilt binaries

-**You can download our prebuilt binaries instead of building by yourself.** Download [this](https://drive.google.com/file/d/1qVDMYZtv0KAKRnIeQe5WSZfL-QKS6qgQ/view) archive and extract to the root directory of this repo, and you should see the new `libs` folder.
-Go to `run.sh` and comment out the line starting with `ndk-build` and it should work.

 ## Requirements